sonic-net/SONiC/doc/sonic-sub-port-intf-hld.md

 # 1 Requirements

 Manage the life cycle of a sub port interface created on a physical port or a port channel and used as a router interface to a VRF:
-* Creation with the specified dot1q vlan id encapsulation and optional mtu
+* Creation with the specified dot1q vlan id encapsulation
-* Runtime mtu change
+* Runtime admin status change
 * Removal

 A sub port interface shall support the following features: